Barbless Hooks: A Best-Practice Guide for Better Catch and Release

 Do barbless hooks work in saltwater?

 Yes.
 They are useful in saltwater as well as freshwater, especially when the goal is to release fish in good condition.
-They can (Incomplete: max_output_tokens)
+In many saltwater settings, the faster release can be especially beneficial.

 Discover more from Life Happens!